sabaunach/TeloPort/README.md

 ## wcdInterrogate

-This program is used to link cluster info generated from wcdest to the original sequence data so that it can be passed into the sequence alignment tool MUSCLE.
+This program is used to link cluster info generated from wcdest to the original sequence data.
+These clusters can be analyzed by frequency or passed into the sequence alignment tool MUSCLE.

 Options:
 ```